Franco Dragone: Cirque du Soleil

-In the 1980s, Dragone came to Montreal, Quebec, Canada, in pursuit of "a beautiful girl".
-In Montreal, Guy Caron, director of the National Circus School, invited him to conduct workshops with the students and teachers at his school.
+In the 1980s, he went to Montreal, Canada, in pursuit of "a beautiful girl".
+There, Guy Caron, director of the National Circus School, invited him to conduct workshops with the students and teachers at his school.
 Dragone then created, directed and produced a show for the end of the school year.
 Guy Laliberté saw one of these performances in 1984, the same year he formed Cirque du Soleil.
 In 1985, Laliberté sought out Guy Caron to join Cirque du Soleil.
 Caron, in turn, asked Dragone to join as a creator.

 From the years 1985 to 1998, Dragone would direct nearly all of Cirque du Soleil's most prestigious shows and played a significant role in developing Cirque du Soleil's distinctive merging of theater and circus performance.
-In the early 1990s, Dragone's reputation grew with the production of Nouvelle Expérience and Saltimbanco, nontraditional circus productions in which postmodern dance, music, and circus acrobatics were interlaced with a dreamlike narrative.
+In the early 1990s, his reputation grew with the production of Nouvelle Expérience and Saltimbanco, nontraditional circus productions in which postmodern dance, music, and circus acrobatics were interlaced with a dreamlike narrative.

 His visibility greatly increased after he directed and introduced the cutting-edge Cirque du Soleil production Mystère at the Treasure Island hotel in Las Vegas, Nevada.
 Mystère helped to change the nature of production shows in Las Vegas.
-While Dragone would direct only one other show with the company in Las Vegas, O in 1998, to many he was the face of Cirque du Soleil in Las Vegas.
-The shows Dragone created with Cirque du Soleil had single-handedly brought the contemporary circus movement into the mainstream of American entertainment.
-Around the world, close to 100 million people have now seen Dragone's creations.
+The only other show he would direct with the company in Las Vegas would be O in 1998.
+His company said that close to 100 million people around the world have now seen his creations.
 Dragone directed Cirque du Soleil's first motion picture, Alegría, in 1999.
 In 1999 Dragone directed the music video for Lara Fabian's song "Adagio".